bwlewis/rthreejs/README.md

 ```r
 ?globe.js
 ```
-for examples and help plotting your data on the globe.
+for examples and help plotting data and using other map images on the globe.

 The globe example now works in shiny and by direct invocation!
 Non WebGL-capable browsers are also better supported.